Valentinolucas/LucasFantini/README.md

 ## Future Work
 Some ideas to improve the application...

-* Create much more unit test cases to catch bugs and errors.
+* Create much more robust unit test cases to catch bugs and errors.

 * Calculate the average for the discography of an artist, using N random tracks from the recordings and appling inferential statistics.
 We can say that the number of words in N random songs follows a normal distribution so that it is possible to calculate the average for the discography within a confidence interval.